Terms of Use

 4. Our regulatory status and reserved activities

 4.1.
-We are not authorised or regulated by the Solicitors Regulation Authority (SRA) and do not offer reserved legal services (e.g., rights of audience, conduct of litigation, reserved instrument activities, probate activities, administration of oaths).
+We are not authorised or regulated by the Solicitors Regulation Authority (SRA) and do not carry out reserved legal activities (rights of audience, conduct of litigation, reserved instrument activities, probate activities, notarial activities, and the administration of oaths).

 5. Intellectual property and permitted use